Top

 Kuta (yes, there’s also one here) now begins to see some hotels and restaurants much more to the taste of tourists.
 But warungs and homestays still proliferate, as well as stalls selling some crafts or t-shirts and custom sarongs.

 Outside the city, the fields are cultivated or pastured.
-Cows and buffaloes ruminate the herbs without concern under the eyes of the owners.
-On the island, those who have cattle have more possessions and are more attractive to girls that want to get married.
+Cows and buffaloes ruminate on the herbs without concern under the owners’ eyes.
+On the island, those who have cattle have more possessions and are more attractive to girls who want to get married.

 búfalos no campo em lombok. field fill of buffalos in lombok